 Registration Authorities (RA)

-Dorset Registration Authorities (RA) Function is run by Dorset CCG for the CCG, Primary Care Practices and Dorset Pharmacies
+Dorset Registration Authorities (RA) Function is run by Dorset CCG for the CCG, Primary Care Practices and Dorset Pharmacies.

 An NHS Smartcard is needed in order to access most of the NHS clinical software.
 Smartcards should only be used by the individual to whom it has been issued to, and never left logged onto an unattended machine.
-This site is designed to provided material to assist in understanding the processes around Smartcard issue and management.
+This site is designed to provided material to assist in understanding the processes around Smartcard issues and management.

 The Smartcard FAQs below may answer your queries.

+The national RA Process Guidance is available on the NHS Digital website.
 The RA Process Guidance clearly explains your responsibilities as an RAA or Sponsor.

 The RA Function Local Process and Policies document is the local implementation of the RA Process Guidance.